2015 Bihar Legislative Assembly election

-The Bharatiya Janata Party led NDA fought the election alongside the Lok Janshakti Party, the Rashtriya Lok Samata Party and Hindustani Awam Morcha.
+The Bharatiya Janata Party-led NDA fought the election alongside the Lok Janshakti Party, the Rashtriya Lok Samata Party and Hindustani Awam Morcha.

 Six left parties fought jointly, independently from both of the two main blocs.

 This election saw the highest voter turnout in Bihar assembly polls since 2000, with a 56.8% voter turnout in this election.
-The RJD emerged as a single largest party with 81 seats, followed by JD (U) with 70 seats and BJP with 53 seats.
-In terms of vote share, BJP came first with 24.4%, followed by RJD with 18.4% and JD (U) with 16.8% and Congress got 6.7%.
+The Mahagathbandhan (Grand Alliance) of RJD, JD(U), and INC won a decisive majority with 178 seats.
+Rashtriya Janata Dal (RJD) emerged as the single largest party with 80 seats, followed by JD(U) with 71 seats, and Congress with 27 seats.
+The National Democratic Alliance (NDA) secured a total of 58 seats, of which the Bharatiya Janata Party (BJP) won 53.
+In terms of vote share, the BJP secured the highest share with 24.4%, followed by the RJD with 18.4% and the JD(U) with 16.8%.
+The Congress obtained 6.7%.

 Background

 Electoral process changes

 Election Commission of India announced that around 1,000 Voter-verified paper audit trail (VVPAT) machines will be used along with EVM in 36 out of the 243 assembly seats in Bihar elections, spread over 38 districts.
 ECIL manufactured VVPATs will be used in 10 assembly constituencies, while BEL manufactured VVPAT will be used in 26 assembly constituencies.
 The election information was webcast for the first time and voters can locate their polling booth on phones via an app.
 About 1.5 crore voters would be informed about the voting dates via SMS.

 Election Commission used three new software products – Suvidha, Samadhan and Sugam – to facilitate campaigning, public grievance redressal and vehicle management in Bihar.
 Electoral Roll Management Software helped in addition/deletion/upgradation of rolls.
 Android based app 'Matdan' helped the commission with poll-day monitoring in Bihar.
 Election Commission launched a special drive, Systematic Voters' Education And Electoral Participation (SVEEP) for voter awareness and higher voter turn out in Bihar elections.
 Bihar would be the first state to have photo electoral rolls, with photographs of candidates on EVMs.

 Eleven NRI voters registered in the electoral rolls for the first time in Bihar electoral history.
 They were contacted by election officials through their family members.
 It was the first time that NRIs cast their votes semi-electronically from foreign countries.
 The e-postal ballot system and the existing proxy-voting facility is extended for NRI voters from their place of residence abroad.
 But this facility is not available to migrant voters within India.

 A cross will be NOTA symbol to be used in this and subsequent elections.
 The Election Commission introduced the specific symbol for NOTA, a ballot paper with a black cross across it, on 18 September.
 The symbol is designed by the National Institute of Design, Ahmedabad.

 On 31 July, the ECI published the final voters' list for the election, which has an overall population of 10,38,04,637, in accordance with the 2011 Census of India.